wavefrontHQ/docs/pages/doc/proxies_histograms.md

 One approach to dealing with high frequency data is to calculate an aggregate statistic, such as a percentile, at each source and send only that data.
 The problem with this approach is that performing an aggregate of a percentile (such as a 95th percentile from a variety of sources) does not yield an accurate and valid percentile with high velocity metrics.
 That might mean that even though you have an outlier in some of the source data, it becomes obscured by all the other data.

 To address high frequency data, Wavefront supports histograms -- a mechanism to compute, store, and use distributions of metrics.
-A Wavefront histogram is a distribution of metrics collected and computed by the Wavefront proxy.
-Histograms are supported by Wavefront proxy 4.12 and later.
-To indicate that metrics should be treated as histogram data, the user must send the metrics to a [histogram proxy port](#histogram-proxy-ports) instead of the normal metrics port (2878).
+A Wavefront histogram is a distribution of metrics collected and computed by the Wavefront proxy (4.12 and later), or sent to the Wavefront service via direct ingestion.
+To indicate that metrics should be treated as histogram data, the user must either:
+* Send the metrics to a [histogram proxy port](#histogram-proxy-ports) instead of the normal metrics port (2878).
+* Specify `f=histogram` as part of the [direct ingestion command](direct_ingestion.html#histogram-distribution).

-Once the proxy forwards the histogram data to the Wavefront service, Wavefront [rewrites the names of histogram metrics](#histogram-metric-names), which you can query with a set of [functions](#histogram-functions).
+The Wavefront service [rewrites the names of histogram metrics](#histogram-metric-names), which you can query with a set of [functions](#histogram-functions).

 ## Wavefront Histogram Distributions